Shortest Paths Among Obstacles in the Plane Revisited: Our new algorithm

 Consider a cell $c$ of $\calS'$.
 To compute the vertices of $\spm(s)$ in $c$, there are two major steps.
 First, partition $c$ into active and inactive regions.
 Second, compute the vertices of $\spm(s)$ in each active region.
 The original HS algorithm achieves this using the wavefronts $W(e)$ of the transparent edges $e$ on the boundary of $c$ as well as the marked generators for $c$, which are marked during the wavefront expansion step.
 As our new algorithm does not maintain the wavefronts $W(e)$ anymore due to the space-reset, we cannot use the same algorithm as before.
 We instead propose the following approach.

 \paragraph{The first step.} The first step is to compute the active regions of $c$.
 Recall that $c$ is partitioned into active and inactive regions by bisectors defined by an unmarked generator $u$ and a marked generator $v$.
 Consider such a bisector $B(u,v)$.
 Observe that $u$ and $v$ must be from the same wavefront $W(e)$ of an edge $e$ of $\partial c$.
 Indeed, assume to the contrary that $u$ is from $W(e_u)$ and $v$ is from $W(e_v)$ of two different edges $e_u$ and $e_v$ of $\partial c$.
-Then, $e_u$ and $e_v$ must share a common endpoint $p$ and both the wavelet of $u$ in $W(e_u)$ and the wavelet of $v$ in $W(e_v)$ claim $p$.
+Then, because $u$ and $v$ are adjacent generators along $\partial c$, the wavelet of $u$ in $W(e_u)$ must claim an endpoint of $e_u$ and the wavelet of $v$ in $W(e_v)$ must claim an endpoint of $e_v$.
 Hence, both $u$ and $v$ are marked by Rule~2(a) of the generator marking rules~\cite{ref:HershbergerAn99}.
 But this incurs a contradiction as $u$ is unmarked.
 Therefore, $u$ and $v$ must be from the same wavefront $W(e)$ and they are actually neighboring in $W(e)$.

 Based on the above observation, in addition to the marking rules of the original HS algorithm (see Section~4.1.2 of~\cite{ref:HershbergerAn99}), we add the following new rule: If a generator $v$ in a wavefront $W(e)$ is marked for a cell by the original rules during the wavefront expansion step of the HS algorithm, we also mark both neighboring generators of $v$ in $W(e)$.
 We call the generators marked by the new rule {\em newly-marked} generators, while the generators marked by the original rules are called {\em originally-marked} generators.
 If a generator is both originally-marked and newly-marked, we consider it originally-marked.
 Since the total number of originally-marked generators is $O(n)$~\cite{ref:HershbergerAn99}, the total number of newly-marked generators is $O(n)$.
 Also the new mark rules can be easily incorporated into the wavefront expansion step without affecting its running time asymptotically.